jekhokie/raspberry-noaa-v2/docs/tls_webserver.md

 ![Raspberry NOAA](../assets/header_1600_v2.png)

+**NOTE**: Exposing the raspberry-noaa-v2 framework to the public internet is *NOT* recommended.
+This frameowrk has not been penetration or otherwise security tested for vulnerabilities and dangerous attack vectors.
+Exposing the webpanel to the public internet is done at your own risk and should be assumed to have no reasonable safeguards that can protect you from malicious actors.
+At a minimum, ensure your Raspberry Pi is residing on an isolated VLAN that has no access into your other networks (completely isolated) to help reduce the blast radius of a break-in, and follow the general guidance of providing reasonable security for your Pi instance (changing default `pi` user password, etc.).
+Again, even in doing these things, it should be assumed that you can and potentially will be hacked at some point due to the lack of security testing/analysis performed on this framework.

 ## TLS-Enabling Your Webpanel

 This framework includes the ability to run your web server using TLS for encryption using self-signed certificates.